Machine-Learning-Foundations-2025/.github/profile/README.md

 Members of the University of Bonn can register via ecampus.

-Three weeks, 15 days, a lecture and exercises every day.
-The three-week course takes place from 9:00-17:00 at the University IT and Data Center (Hochschulrechenzentrum HRZ).
-The course structure is 90 minutes of lecture 90 min exercises, followed by 4 hrs of programming under guidance from the tutors.

 Prerequisites:
 Programming in Python.
 If you are not yet familiar with python, please consult https://docs.python.org/3/tutorial/ before the first session.